-To ensure representation of your shares at the Annual and Special Meeting of the holders of Class A variable voting shares (the "Variable Voting Shares") and Class B voting shares (the "Voting Shares") (the Variable Voting Shares and the Voting Shares are collectively referred to as the "voting shares") of Transat A.T.
+To ensure representation of your shares at the Annual and Special Meeting of the holders of Class A variable voting shares and Class B voting shares (collectively referred to as the "Voting Shares") of Transat A.T.
 Inc. (the "Corporation" or "Transat" or the terms "we," "us", "our" and "ours" also refer to Transat A.T.
 Inc. and to one or more of its subsidiaries, or to Transat A.T.
 Inc. alone, depending on the context) (the "Meeting"), please select the most convenient way for you to express your voting instructions (by fax, by mail, on the Internet, by phone or in person) and follow the relevant instructions.
-Unless otherwise indicated, the information included herein is given as of January 19, 2016.
+Unless otherwise indicated, the information included herein is given as of January 17, 2017.
 In this Circular, any mention of "dollars" or "\$" refers to Canadian dollars, unless otherwise indicated.
 The following questions and answers provide guidance on how to vote your shares.